-You can go to our city centre pedestrian zone page for details of when the pedestrian area is open to traffic.
+See further information about city centre footstreets, and details of when the pedestrian area is open to traffic.

-For a map and a list of specialist toilet facilities around York, go to the changing places website.
+For a map and a list of specialist toilet facilities in York, see the Changing Places website.

-If you're visiting York and do not have a RADAR key from your own council, we can provide one as long as you can provide proof of disability, such as a blue badge or a letter from your doctor.
+If you do not have a RADAR key, we can provide one as long as you can provide proof of disability, such as a blue badge or a letter from your doctor.

 If you cannot collect a key yourself, please contact us for advice.